heydarbadirli/hbcraft-contracts/finance/marketplace/ERC1155/README.md

 | `setRateSlippageTolerance` | `uint256 percent`                                                                 | **2**                       |
 | `transferOwnership`        | `address newOwnerAddress`                                                         | **2**                       |

+> *Note:* The difference between `purchase` and `safePurchase` functions is that since `safePurchase` requires the `uint256 forMaxPriceInQT` argument, in the scenario of the buyer approving more than the needed amount of tokens and the listing price suddenly going up right before the purchase, the purchase won't be processed but reverted.

 ---
 ### Read Functions